Bolivian police search for ex-drug lord who fled clinic

-LA PAZ, Bolivia (AP) — Jorge Roca Suarez, one of South America’s leading drug lords in the 1980s who served 28 years in prison in the United States before returning to Bolivia earlier this year, has fled a La Paz medical clinic where he was receiving treatment, authorities said Saturday.
+LA PAZ, Bolivia (AP) — Jorge Roca Suarez, one of South America’s leading drug traffickers in the 1980s who served 28 years in prison in the United States before returning to Bolivia earlier this year, has fled a medical clinic where he was receiving treatment, authorities said Saturday.

 Police said an operation was underway to find Roca Suarez, who had been arrested when he returned to Bolivia in April.
 A judge had given a 10-day pass to the 67-year-old to seek treatment at the clinic and he fled the facility Thursday night.